ProffessionalNoob/ProffessionalNoob/README.md

 - 👋 Hi, I’m @ProffessionalNoob
 - 👀 I’m interested in coding in c++ (not so good at it still learning)
 - 🌱 I’m currently learning python and c++
 - 💞️ I’m looking to collaborate on anything you ask me.
-I will gladly take oportunities like this.
+I will gladly take oportunities like this so I can learn more.
 - 📫 How to reach me : Discord RR_GAMING#9266 , Instagram @robertrebenciuc33 .

 <!---